President Byker honors dean for judicial affairs Jane Hendriksma.

 The annual Staff Appreciation Celebration, held this year on Thursday, June 9, 2011, in the Covenant Fine Arts Center, featured the traditional mix of skits, video tributes and jokes.
 As the event was winding down, vice president for student life Shirley Hoogstra took the stage to read a tribute to her colleague of 18 years.
 It read, in part: “She has a special love for the student who was not a straight arrow.
 She cared deeply for the student who struggled.
 She believed they could overcome those struggles.”

-Moments later, President Byker awarded Jane Hendriksma, Calvin’s longtime dean of students for judicial affairs, with Calvin’s highest honor for a staff member: the William Spoelhof Lifetime Achievement Award.
+Moments later, President Byker awarded Jane Hendriksma, Calvin’s longtime dean of students for the Office of Student Conduct, with Calvin’s highest honor for a staff member: the William Spoelhof Lifetime Achievement Award.
 “You have handled difficult cases of discipline with a caring heart and with forthrightness,” Byker said.
 “I have been impressed by your careful attention to the student—even the most difficult ones.”

 Hendriksma came to Calvin in 1994 from the Rochester Institute of technology, where she worked as the assistant director of student development.
-She served Calvin first as the dean of residence life and took on her current role as the dean of students for judicial affairs in 1999.
+She served Calvin first as the dean of residence life and took on her current role as the dean of students for the Office of Student Conduct in 1999.
 Her job is to deal with Calvin students when they run athwart of the college handbook and other authorities.
 Student misbehavior from academic dishonesty to vandalism to abuse of social media is hers to adjudicate.

 Justice and mercy

 “I guess it’s most difficult when a student is belligerent or difficult—when a student denies what they’ve done—but, honestly, 99 percent of it is wonderful,” she said.
 “Our students learn from their mistakes.”